Update 06/01/2026: We are receiving significant interest in this funding round and are expecting a high volume of applications

 The funding available will be dependent on how many young people your organisation can deliver the Building Futures programme to.

 We expect the unit cost per young person to be approximately £1,200 – £1,400, which includes delivery costs (such as staffing and resources), core costs, and support for the impact evaluation.
+This cost also includes costs that organisations will incur during mobilisation periods.

 Organisations invited to submit a stage two application will be asked to submit a project budget.
 Organisations should base this budget on the scale of delivery they can commit to.
+We will provide additional guidance to stage two applicants to support with completing a project budget.

 Do you have a preferred geographical footprint?